qtrade-exchange/qtrade-docs/template.md

 {% for resp in item.response %}

-{% if item.request.method == "POST" and resp.originalRequest.body.raw %}
+{% if item.request.method == "POST" and resp.originalRequest.body and resp.originalRequest.body.raw %}

 ``` python
 req = {{ resp.originalRequest.body.raw | json_to_python_dict }}